Comey memos detail Trump's comments on Russia, reservations about Flynn

 In the January 7 memo, Comey writes that Trump interjected, "there were no prostitutes; there were never prostitutes" about his 2013 trip to Moscow.

-In his January 28 conversation with Trump, Comey also writes that Trump said "the hookers thing is nonsense," but then later said that "Putin had told him, 'we have some of the most beautiful hookers in the world.'"
+In his January 27 conversation with Trump, Comey recounted, in a memo written the next day, that Trump said "the hookers thing is nonsense," but then later said that "Putin had told him, 'we have some of the most beautiful hookers in the world.'"

 Trump explained that his reservations about Flynn's judgment by discussing a story about a toast to British Prime Minister Theresa May and someone else who Flynn had said called before her after Trump was inaugurated, but Flynn had not told the President.

-Note: Correction: This story has been updated to correct the date on which two conversations about Michael Flynn and Putin occurred.
-The exchange happened January 27, and Comey wrote his memo the next day.